jonasforlot/JoStomp/README.md

 MIDI channel can be set to any value between 1 and 16.
 HX Stomp listens on channel 1 per default.

 To change the MIDI Channel:

-oStomp    Press and hold button **1** while powering up the J. After a second the device will indicate the currently set MIDI channel by slowly flashing the green LED (1 flash = channel 1, ..., 16 flashes = channel 16).
+- Press and hold button **1** while powering up the J. After a second the device will indicate the currently set MIDI channel by slowly flashing the green LED (1 flash = channel 1, ..., 16 flashes = channel 16).
-    Press up to increase the MIDI channel or press dn to decrease the channel.
+- Press up to increase the MIDI channel or press dn to decrease the channel.
-    Press and hold up and dn to exit MIDI channel configuration.
+- Press and hold up and dn to exit MIDI channel configuration.

 MIDI Channel configuration will be stored in EEPROM and will be loaded on restart.